 Benefits include medical treatment, surgery, dental treatment, hospitalization, medicines, appliances, and transportation.
 Full reimbursement of costs is made according to the schedule in law.

 Survivor Benefits

-Survivor pension: The pension for a widow(er) and a divorced spouse receiving alimony is equal to 30% of the deceased's covered earnings, up to a maximum.
+Survivor pension: The pension for a widow(er) is equal to 30% of the deceased's covered earnings.

 The pension does not cease on remarriage.